GordonsBeard/elo/README.md

 **dbase/**: Create this (empty) folder in the base directory.

 **elo/settings.py**: Add a secret key and change the `CSRF_COOKIE_DOMAIN` to `127.0.0.1`

+You need a superuser before you can log in via Steam/OpenID: ``django-admin.py createsuperuser``.
+You can then log in via steam and give that account admin properties.